evangronberg/client-model-verification-for-fl/paper.md

 ## 2. Methods

-To verify client models, a statistical method is proposed.
+For client model verification (CMV), a statistical method is proposed.

 The clients agree on a test set for the server to store locally.
 Before the server begins its weighted aggregation process, it evaluates each client model's accuracy on the test set.
 The accuracy of each model is then assigned a Z-score relative to the accuracy of every other model.

 We then calculate the "weight" of each model given how many training examples it proportionately contributed.
-We then take the absolute log base 10 of these weights.
-The absolute log base 10 is used as the tolerance for the client model's Z-score.
-That is, if the accuracy of a given client model is separate by more than its tolerable Z-score, then the model is rejected.
+We then take the absolute logarithm of these weights with the number of clients as its base.
+This logarithm, multiplied by the user-supplied average client standard deviation threshold, is used as the tolerance for the client model's Z-score.
+That is, if the accuracy of a given client model is separated by more than its tolerable Z-score, then the model is rejected.
 In other words, the more training examples a model is trained on, the more strict the verification criteria is for a given model.

 ![Standard Deviation Reference](paper_images/std_diagram.png)